luciancristian/robot_framework_demo/README.md

 robot -d ../Results 01-Suite_SDET_Task1.robot 02-Suite_SDET_Task1.robot

+Using a linux machine the command to start suites in a headless environment would be(x virtual display server)(should be entered in TestSuites folder): xvfb-run -n 2 '--server-args=-screen 0, 1920x1080x24' robot -d ../Results --include All ''

 If emails are not updated every run some tests will fail as the application does not return succed after subscription with an already used email.

-Also TestCase 02_Select_language from 02-Suite_SDET_Task1.robot fails as I think it is a bug for Suomi as it is the only one with https link : https://magazine.trivago.fi goes to browser as https//magazine.trivago.fi and is not loaded ... it should be made as http??
+Also TestCase 02_Select_language from 02-Suite_SDET_Task1.robot FAILS as I think it is a DEFECT for SUOMI language as it is the only one with https link : https://magazine.trivago.fi goes to browser as https//magazine.trivago.fi and is not loaded ... it should be made as http as other languages?